thegetty/intrometadata/source/glossary.html.md

 <span class="Helv-Lt-Std-Bold-Cond">retrieval</span>

-In the context of this book, the activity of using a search or other method to find records or other data in a database. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">query</span>.
+In the context of this book, the activity of using a search or other method to find records or other data in a database.
+See also <span class="Helv-Lt-Std-Bold-Cond">query</span>.

 robot

-<span class="Helv-Lt-Std-LT-Cond-Ital">See</span> <span class="Helv-Lt-Std-Bold-Cond">web crawler</span>.
+See <span class="Helv-Lt-Std-Bold-Cond">web crawler</span>.

 schema

-<span class="Helv-Lt-Std-LT-Cond-Ital">Also</span> called <span class="Helv-Lt-Std-Bold-Cond">scheme</span>.
+Also called <span class="Helv-Lt-Std-Bold-Cond">scheme</span>.
 The organization, structure, and rules for encoding information that supports specific communities of users.
-The plural forms of the word schema are “schemas” and “schemata.” <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">XML schema</span>.
+The plural forms of the word schema are “schemas” and “schemata.”
+See also <span class="Helv-Lt-Std-Bold-Cond">XML schema</span>.

 schema registry